 LPTV Digital Transition

-Although Congress established a hard deadline of June 12, 2009 for full-power TV stations to cease analog broadcasts and begin operating only in digital, the statutory deadline did not apply to low power television stations, TV translator and Class A television stations (referred to herein as "LPTV stations").
-Therefore, while all full-power television stations have ceased over-the-air analog broadcasting, many LPTV stations are continuing to transmit analog signals.
+Although Congress established a hard deadline of June 12, 2009, for full power TV stations to cease analog broadcasts and begin operating only in digital, and the Commission set a transition date of September 1, 2015, for Class A television stations to complete their transition, neither of these deadlines applied to low power television stations or TV translator stations (referred to herein as "LPTV stations").
+Therefore, although all full power and Class A television stations have ceased over-the-air analog broadcasting, LPTV stations are continuing to transmit analog signals.

-LPTV stations had the opportunity to seek either an on-channel digital conversion of their existing analog facilities (“flash cut”) or construct and operate a second digital companion channel during the remainder of the digital transition.
-However all LPTV stations were required to decide a single digital channel to continue to operate after the September 1, 2015 transition date.
+LPTV stations have the opportunity to seek either an on-channel digital conversion of their existing analog facilities (“flash cut”) or may construct and operate a second digital companion channel during the remainder of the digital transition.
+However all LPTV stations will be required to decide a single digital channel to continue to operate after the final transition date.

 LPTV Station Operation